SherineAwad/LabTutorials/CondaInstallPkg.md

-## Installing a Package with Conda
+## Step 5: Installing a Package with Conda

 To install a package using Conda, use the following command: